mmgen/mmgen-wallet/README.md

 as a password-encrypted wallet (the default), as a one-line base58 or hexadecimal seed file, as formatted “dieroll base6” data, as an Electrum-based or BIP39 mnemonic seed phrase, as a brainwallet passphrase, or as “incognito data” hideable within random data in a file or block device.
-Conversion between all formats is supported.
+Conversion among all formats is supported.

 ***mmgen-txcreate running in a terminal window***